Hiss Spun: Release

 Wolfe announced Hiss Spun on June 14, 2017, coinciding with the release of "16 Psyche" as the first single from the album.
 NPR simultaneously released an article reviewing the song and previewing the album, whereupon writer Paula Mejia wrote, "The impetus for Hiss Spun stemmed from a reckoning with family history, personal life and other elements that have long shadowed Wolfe, and the resulting escapist music also functions as a kind of exorcism, an expunging of the soul.
 But what "16 Psyche" especially goes to show is that despite what's going on in our own worlds and the one at large, the discovery of new ones — whether they're made of fire or ice or even metal — is a worthy pursuit, and certainly one worth fighting for."
+The song is named after the asteroid.

 On July 5, Wolfe released a trailer for the album and announced dates for a North American tour with Youth Code in support of the album.

 "Vex" was the second track to be released from the album.
 Wolfe unveiled the song on July 27, revealing the contributions by Van Leeuwen and Turner.
 In a letter published by The Fader on August 2, Wolfe described the process she went through to create the song: "'Vex' began almost as a black metal song, with a pummeling blast beat, then Ben (Chisholm) and I stripped it back to a more industrial electronic sound.
 Once we were in the studio, Jess Gowrie's drums and Troy Van Leeuwen's guitar parts began to shepherd it back toward its heavy origins...
 I knew from the beginning that I wanted Aaron Turner's voice somewhere on this album, and could hear him in my head on 'Vex'.
 I had already recorded my vocals for the song but decided to send it to Aaron without them on.
 Happily, the first time we played it back with both vocal parts they fit together in a very compelling way."

 A promotional video was released for "16 Psyche" on August 14, accompanied by the Noisey interview.
 Wolfe revealed two more of the album's tracks shortly before its release, with both "The Culling" and "Offering" being made available online on September 7.